mobiusml/gemlite/README.md

 </details>

 ## Talks and Resources

-Check out the talk lead author Hicham Badri gave about GemLite at [GPU MODE](https://www.youtube.com/watch?v=7c3c3bCGzKU&t=4838s&ab_channel=GPUMODE).
+Check out the talk lead author <a href="https://github.com/mobicham/">Dr. Hicham Badri</a> gave about GemLite at [GPU MODE](https://www.youtube.com/watch?v=7c3c3bCGzKU&t=4838s&ab_channel=GPUMODE).
 You can also find the slides [here](https://docs.google.com/presentation/d/1R9B6RLOlAblyVVFPk9FtAq6MXR1ufj1NaT0bjjib7Vc/edit#slide=id.g310b85e2148_0_135).

 Please note that GemLite is under active development, and the content discussed in the talk may evolve as the library continues to improve.

 ## Contributing
 Contributions are always welcome!
 Please feel free to raise issues, submit pull requests, or start a discussion.

 If you're looking to integrate GemLite with major inference and AI libraries, we'd love to hear about it!

 [mobius-twitter-badge]: https://img.shields.io/twitter/follow/Mobius_Labs?style=social
 [mobius-twitter]: https://twitter.com/Mobius_Labs